 Onesided relationships

 Earlier, while discussing the story of Gideon, I mentioned the non-haters among Gideon of whom God instructed him to get rid of from his army.
 It is so easy to spot and avoid the overt antics of haters.
-However, this article discusses those non-haters.
+However, this article discusses those who can not be readily identified as haters.
 They are not necessarily bad people.
-They are not gossiping against you, condescending to you, talking down your dreams ad so on.
+They are not actively gossiping against you, condescending to you, talking down your dreams and so on.
 They are simply not as invested in you.

-Such a person, to whom you may apply the word 'friend'
+Such a person (or entity), to whom you may apply the word 'friend'

 • never initiates contact